stmorare/4.Backup-and-Recovery-with-Windows-Server-Backup/README.md

-# Backup and Recovery with Windows Server Backup Project
+# Backup and Recovery with Windows Server Backup

 ## Overview
 This project implements a backup and recovery solution using Windows Server Backup on DC-00 to protect `SalesFolder` on FS-01, testing recovery with a manual overwrite due to restore location issues.